CarmenoI/student-list-bootcamp2018c-week05/README.md

 # 👩🏾‍🎓 Week05 Bootcamp2018c Project: Student List
 This project is made to record names of people who are present and are not present.
-Create a simple app where a teacher can enter student names as they arrive at class.
-The teacher has the ability to press a button and see a list off all the students who have arrived color coding for whos absent or not present.
+The teacher can enter student names as they arrive at class.
+The teacher has the ability to press a button and see a list off all the students who have arrived red text color change for who's absent or not present.

 ### Goal: Build a Simple Student List App For A Teacher
 ### Link to project: